mania7539/articles/_posts/2017-11-16-setup-an-environment-for-learning-javascript-with-react-js.md

 	learn(field, event) {
 		// if you don't pass value to field, it will be 'undefined',
 		// but if you don't pass value to 'event', it will still be there
+		// type your test code below

-		// type your test code here:
+      	// type your test code above
 	}

 	render() {